 Think of it this way: just as AI can help automate administrative tasks so educators can focus more on students, it can handle your keyword research and ad optimization.
 This allows your team to spend more time talking to customers and growing the business.

-Myth: AI is Too Complicated to Implement
+Myth: AI Implementation Is Too Complicated

 The thought of implementing a new technology can be daunting, especially if you’re worried about how it will work with your current setup.
 Many business owners are concerned about legacy system constraints and the potential for a long, complicated integration process.
 However, modern AI solutions are built with simplicity in mind.